SergeySatskiy/cdm-flowparser/README.md

 [![Build Status](https://travis-ci.org/SergeySatskiy/cdm-flowparser.svg?branch=master)](https://travis-ci.org/SergeySatskiy/cdm-flowparser)
 # cdm-flowparser
-cdm-flowparser project is a Python 2 extension module.
+cdm-flowparser project is a Python 2  and 3 extension module.
 It takes a file with a python code (or a character buffer), parses it and provides back a hierarchical representation of the code in terms of fragments.
 Each fragment describes a portion of the input content: